HibberdLab/transrate/_src/getting_started.md

 Which species you choose can strongly affect the results, and how you prepare the reference can make a big difference.

 The ideal reference is one from a very closely related species that has a well annotated genome.
-If a well annotated genome is not available from a closely related species, then a set of proteins from a distantly related but well annotated genome is preferable to a closely related but poorly annotated one.
+If a well annotated genome is not available from a closely related species, then a set of proteins from a distantly related but well annotated genome is often preferable to a closely related but poorly annotated one.

 If your reference is from a species that is not very closely related, it is greatly preferable to use a set of proteins with only one protein per protein-coding gene.
 This is because most annotated genomes will have multiple isoforms for many genes, each producing a protein.
 The similar isoforms lead to confusing BLAST alignments and lower the quality of the results.
 For plant species, http://phytozome.net provides a 'single representative transcript per locus' set of proteins for every genome.